abenidal/search-engine-with-ES/README.md

-A basic search engine created with Elastic search.
+A basic search engine created with Elastic search and spring boot !